|

 Where

-A∈ Mmxn, rk(A)=m, b∈Rm, C∈Rn
+A∈ Mmxn, rk(A)=m, b∈Rm, C∈Rn, and n≥m.

 If P has optimal solution x

-k finite, we know from the
+k finite, we know from

-Linear Programming Theory
+Linear Programming Theory that x

-k will be contained into the
+k is contained into the

-extreme points of feasible set, S.
+extreme points subset of feasible points set, S.

-The simplex Algorithm basic idea is to perform iterations into the extreme points set until a
+Simplex Algorithm basic idea is to perform iterations into extreme points set until a condition called "optimality criterion" holds.

-If it holds at a point x
+If it holds at a certain extreme point x

-k, then x
+k, then this x

-k is the solution that we are looking for.
+is the solution that we are looking for.

 Suppose that x,